sefk/sefk.github.io/posts/atp.md

   home automation, and gaming.

-But what I appreciate more than the content of ATP are the hosts and the care and they take to produce a good show.
+But what I appreciate more than the content of ATP are the hosts and the care they take to produce a good show.

 - They are **friends**.
 It's nice hanging out with people who like each other.
 It's kind of like we have permission to eavesdrop and be a part of that.
 - They're not afraid to discuss **their lives**.
   Stuff like families and work/life stress.
-  This is good stuff for me because I'm in that the same life situation as them, middle-aged tech dads.
+  This is good stuff for me because I'm in the same life situation as them: middle-aged tech dads.
   But bringing their whole selves to the show is a bit of vulnerability that I appreciate.
 - ATP is **exceptionally well produced**.
 I didn't